hashicorp/terraform-provider-google/website/docs/r/bigtable_gc_policy.html.markdown

 * `max_version` - (Optional) GC policy that applies to all versions of a cell except for the most recent.

 * `gc_rules` - (Optional) Serialized JSON object to represent a more complex GC policy.
 Conflicts with `mode`, `max_age` and `max_version`.
 Conflicts with `mode`, `max_age` and `max_version`.

+* `deletion_policy` - (Optional) The deletion policy for the GC policy.
+    Setting ABANDON allows the resource to be abandoned rather than deleted.
+This is useful for GC policy as it cannot be deleted in a replicated instance.

+    Possible values are: `ABANDON`.

 -----